resourceguru/api-docs/endpoints/webhooks.md

 At the end of every minute, all changes made on events for the current account will be sent as a payload to the payload endpoint.

+**Please note that Webhooks are still currently in beta and that development is still ongoing.**

 ## Get Webhooks

 * `GET /v1/:subdomain/webhooks` returns an `Array` of webhooks.